nkoster/OTP/README.md

 [copy-paste issue](https://stackoverflow.com/questions/22886167/read-a-string-of-length-greater-than-4096-bytes-from-stdin-in-c).
 For instance, in my Linux laptop, this issue will become problametic when the copy-paste contains more than 4092 bytes, using a combination of Terminator and Bash.

-To do: make processing more bytes than the copy-paste limit (reading the cipher from stdin and the and the key from a file) possible with the "-d" option, altough that's unsave: the key has to be stored on a computer disk, which is likely unwanted, or, at least needs extra attention in shredding the key.
+To do: make processing of more bytes than the copy-paste limit (thus, reading the cipher from stdin and the and the key from a file) possible with the "-d" option, altough that's unsave: the key has to be stored on a computer disk, which is likely unwanted, or, at least needs extra attention in shredding the key.

 ### Compile